-Many expats thinking about moving to Cuba are deterred by its communist heritage and uncertain international relations.
-The difficulty in meeting the requirements for settling in Cuba mean the country’s expat population is nowhere near as large as those of other Caribbean destinations like Costa Rica.
+Many prospective expats considering a move to Cuba are deterred by its communist heritage and its uncertain international relations.
+The difficulty in meeting the requirements for settling in Cuba mean the country’s expat population is nowhere near as large as those of other Caribbean destinations such as Costa Rica.

 Cuba has also managed to build up reputable education and healthcare systems, and the medical tourism industry has played an important role in the country’s economy for a number of years.
-However, the ailing infrastructure leaves much to be desired.
-There are very few international schools in Cuba – all of which are in the country’s capital.
+However, the poor infrastructure leaves much to be desired.
+There are very few international schools in Cuba – all of which are in the country’s capital, Havana.

-Cuba is a relatively safe country.
+On the whole, Cuba is a relatively safe country.
 The biggest dangers are from natural disasters and poor infrastructure.
 Expats should take note that the hurricane season runs from June to November, and extreme weather can be a safety issue.
-Crime, especially opportunistic theft, is on the increase, so expats should avoid walking around Havana alone at night and make sure to use only legitimate taxis and tour operators.
+Crime, especially opportunistic theft, can be an issue, so expats should avoid walking around Havana alone at night and make sure to use only legitimate taxis and tour operators.

 There are both pros and cons to choosing Cuba as a destination for an expat experience.
 While the country boasts a rich culture and interesting history, living in Cuba long term will certainly require a degree of adjustment.

 Geography: Cuba is the largest country in the Caribbean.
 Most of the main island is relatively flat, with some hilled areas.
 The southwest of the island is home to the Sierra Maestra mountain range.

 Major religions: Catholicism

 Main language: Spanish

 Money: Cuban Peso (CUP) and the Cuban Convertible Peso (CUC), both of which can be divided into 100 centavos.
 Expats will be able to find ATMs in most urban centres.